MAGDA KRAWCEWICZ *1978 / Poland

 Embracing her works, we begin to understand her art as reflection – as a mirror of our own soul and diversity.

-Rik Reinking (collector, curator, founder of WAI, Woods Art Institute, Germany)
+Rik Reinking (Founder of WAI, Woods Art Institute, Germany)